For your convenience, we have also added a new Assesslets Self-Service Quote Generator:

 Whether on end of the year assessments, or in life in general, a clear indicator of student achievement is the ability to read and write effectively, in a variety of contexts.
 For this reason, developing students’ literacy skills is one of our greatest opportunities.
 From this workshop, teachers can expect:

 The literacy standards found in the Georgia Standards of Excellence require regular text-dependent writing (i.e., writing that involves a careful reading of associated texts), in all subject areas.

 Scoring text-dependent writing with consistency and accuracy, according to standards-based rubrics, can be a challenge.
 Because accurate scoring is required to develop a valid understanding of student achievement, it is important to address these challenges.

 GCA has deep expertise scoring text-dependent writing in multiple content areas, and offers practical, evidence-based professional learning on scoring text-dependent writing with accuracy and consistency.

 This professional learning is particularly recommended for districts who observe local scoring of student responses to text-dependent writing questions found on district-level benchmark assessments.
 District personnel who participate in this professional learning norm their scoring to promote consistency and accuracy, the effect of which is more valid results.

 Student assessment is an essential component of a high-quality teaching and learning process.
-As we begin implementation of the new Georgia Milestones, this is a perfect time to also evaluate the status of district, school, and classroom assessments.
+GCA can help evaluate the status of district, school, and classroom assessments.
 This Assessment Audit offers tools and resources to help you determine whether your assessment system is in balance – that is, does it include policies and practices that will meet the assessment needs of all learners?
 Is it aligned to instruction to promote and to report student learning?

 The audit is organized around three guiding questions: